Predators’ Austin Watson gains reinstatement from NHL

 The Predators said in a statement that they’d have no further comment on Watson’s reinstatement “because of the personal nature” of the situation and due to their “exclusive focus on Austin and his family’s well-being.”

-Watson already had served a suspension for the first 18 games of the season after pleading no contest to a domestic assault charge in July.
-His girlfriend, Jenn Guardino, issued a statement in October taking blame for the incident in the parking lot of a gas station.
+Watson already had served a suspension for the first 18 games of the season.
+He pleaded no contest July 24 to domestic assault and agreed to a judicial diversion program that enabled the misdemeanor charge to be dismissed if he served three months of probation and completed an in-patient treatment program and a batterer’s intervention program.

+His girlfriend, Jenn Guardino, issued a statement in October taking blame for the incident in a gas station’s parking lot that led to Watson’s arrest.

+Watson shared Jan.
+11 in an Instagram post that he’d been dealing with anxiety, depression and alcoholism since the age of 18.

+The 27-year-old forward has seven goals and 13 points in 34 games with Nashville this season.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports